 Our Video Eyewear products feature high performance miniature display modules, low power electronics and related optical systems.
 We produce both monocular and binocular Video Eyewear devices that we believe are excellent solutions for many mobile computer or video viewing requirements.
-We focus on two markets: the consumer markets for gaming and mobile video and rugged mobile displays for defense and industrial applications.
-Since our inception in 1997, we have derived the majority of our sales from fees paid to us under research and development contracts and related volume manufacturing services primarily of night vision display electronics as a sub-contractor to defense suppliers to the US government.
-Since 2005, we have devoted significant resources to the development and commercial launch of our industrial and consumer products.
-During 2010, 2009 and 2008, we derived 51.0%, 41.6%, and 36.4%, respectively, of our sales from our consumer Video Eyewear products.
+We focus on two markets: the consumer markets for gaming and mobile video and rugged mobile displays for defense applications.
+Our Virtual and Augmented Reality products are also sold in the consumer, defense, industrial, commercial, academic and medical markets.
 We believe our intellectual property portfolio gives us a leadership position in microdisplay electronics, ergonomics, packaging, motion tracking and optical systems.